gmunumel/datamining_tarea/Tarea.md

 |PartidoCCAA |chr|No|8110|NA|NA|NA
 |VotosDerIzq |num|No|8110|0.00|0.49|1.00|
 |VotosDerPtge|num|No|8110|0.00|32.57|100.00|
-TODO[Table caption, works as a reference][section-mmd-tables-table1]
+TODO TABLA 1[Table caption, works as a reference][section-mmd-tables-table1]

 ## 4) Corrección de errores